 There is no set limit for creating a number of Spaces.
 Any user can create multiple Spaces as and when required.
-When users log in the Confluence application, they see the Dashboard.
-The Dashboard contains various Spaces which can be used for any purpose like sharing information, channelizing the workflow, and collaborating with other team members as shown in the above figure.
+When users log in to the Confluence application, they see the Dashboard.
+The Dashboard contains various Spaces that can be used for any purpose like sharing information, channelizing the workflow, and collaborating with other team members as shown in the above figure.

 Spaces contain Pages that have various types of content or information.
 The Space directory has a list of Spaces available and created by Confluence.
 The Spaces that are created by a user are visible to him/ her irrespective of the type of Spaces (both Personal or Public Spaces are visible to their creator).

 Creating a Space: To create a new Space, a user has to go to the Space dropdown menu and select “Create space” then select “Team space” After this, the user can create a new team space.